ValentinZarate/prueba_io/index.md

-# Welcome to CursoR2024
+# Welcome

-This is the main page for the CursoR2024.
-Use the navigation bar to access different sections of the course.
+This is the main page Use the navigation bar to access different sections of the course.